-Changing Courses - Once a student has registered for courses, he/she must file a Change of Course Petition to either add or drop a course.
+Changing Courses - Once a student has registered for courses, he/she may make changes to his/her schedule online via WebAdvisor during the add/drop period.
 Courses may be added only during the official late registration period.
 No course may be dropped after the end of the 10th week of classes in a 16-week semester or the sixth week in an eight-week term or module.
-For courses scheduled outside of the regular semesters, the Registrar will calculate late registration and withdrawal deadlines and include this information with registration materials for such classes.
+For courses scheduled outside of the regular semesters, the Registrar will calculate late registration materials for such classes.